precisely/rapids/README.md

   rs/IRunStore ;
-  (rs/rs-create! [rs state] ...) ; return an object implementing rs/IRun in the given state in the db (rs/rs-get [rs run-id] ...) ; find and return the run (rs/rs-unsuspend! [rs run-id] ...) ; atomically changing existing run from :suspended to :running state and return it (rs/rs-update! [rs run] ...) ; save the given run to the db
+  (rs/rs-create! [rs state] ...) ; return an object implementing rs/IRun in the given state in the db (rs/rs-get [rs run-id] ...) ; find and return the run (rs/rs-unlisten! [rs run-id] ...) ; atomically changing existing run from :listening to :running state and return it (rs/rs-update! [rs run] ...) ; save the given run to the db
 ```
 The methods of IRunStore should return Run instances.
 If additional fields are needed, simply `assoc` them onto this object.